10 Best Day Trips from Orlando You Won’t Want to Miss

 9. Black Hammock Airboat Rides

-You have the option to take tours in groups of 6, 12, 15, or 18.
-You can also book a spot on someone else’s boat if you’re going solo.
+You can take tours in groups of 6, 12, 15, or 18.
+You can also book a spot on someone else’s boat if you go solo.
 The animals you may see vary by season, but almost everyone sees alligators, turtles, and bald eagles.
-All the airboat rides go to Bird Island, one of the largest colonies of wading birds in central Florida.

 Black Hammock Airboat Rides is located at 2356 Black Hammock Fish Camp Road, Oviedo, FL, 32765.
 They are open every day from 9 to 5.
 The airboat tours are $29.95 per person.